yarden/MISO/docs/source/index.rst

 .. _answer7:

-7. **What are the different MISO versions?
-Which should I use?** MISO currently has two versions: the original version, written in Python, and a newer version (released October 2011) containing a statistical inference engine written in C -- called ``fastmiso`` -- that is accessible through a Python interface.
-Version ``fastmiso`` is roughly 60-100x faster than the Python-only version.
-The Python interface to ``fastmiso`` is identical to the Python interface to the original version of MISO, meaning both take exactly the same inputs and command line arguments, and output files in exactly the same formats.
-Thus, using the two versions from a user's perspective is the same, the only difference is the installation (``fastmiso`` requires compilation using a C compiler like GCC and fewer Python packages to be installaed, while the Python-only version of MISO requires no compilation, but has a larger set of Python package requirements.)
-We recommend using ``fastmiso``, which now replaces the original Python-only version. (`back <#faq>`_)
+7. **Are there different MISO versions?
+Which should I use?** The original version of MISO was written in Python, and is no longer supported.
+The newer of MISO uses a statistical inference engine written in C -- called ``fastmiso`` -- that is accessible through a Python interface.
+Version ``fastmiso`` is roughly 60-100x faster than the Python-only version. (`back <#faq>`_)

 .. _answer8: